 It might be obvious but spending time together, even just talking is incredibly important.
 People very rarely speak on a level that gives insight into what it’s really like to live in your skin, but if you can talk about yourself honestly and how you feel, you can achieve that level of intimacy.

 Stating how you feel rather than blaming the other person is one of the most helpful things you can do.
 There is a huge difference between saying, "Why aren't you ever home, your work is more important than me?", rather than, "I feel lonely and I miss you when you're not here".
 If you can state how you feel without blaming the other person, they will really hear what you are saying, without getting defensive.

 It’s important not to hide blame and accusation behind "I feel".
 For instance, "I feel that you are a lazy idiot," is not a feeling at all.
-A good guide is to remember if you can replace the word "feel" for "think" in that same sentence, it is not a feeling.
+A good guide is to remember if you can replace the word "feel" with "think" in that same sentence, it is not a feeling.
 Compare this with a feeling statement: "I feel hurt".
-You can't say, "I think hurt", so you can be sure this is a feeling not a thought.
+You can't say, "I think hurt", so you can be sure this is a feeling, not a thought.

 Find a relationship counsellor